swiftlang/swift-package-manager/Documentation/PackageManagerCommunityProposal.md

 It may be possible for the package manager to calculate this every build, but doing so might introduce significant overhead to the build process.

+### Dependency Resolution

+The Swift Package Manager does not currently provide a mechanism for automatically resolving conflicts in a dependency tree.
+However, this will be provided in the future.

 ### Resource Management